adrianskelton/project3/README.md

 ### **Additional notes on testing**

 During the design process I often tested and improved up the functionality of the game.
 I knew I wanted the game to look visually pleasing so used an ascii artwork for the game but this looked cluttered with the code so I imported it from a separate file in artwork.py

 This also avoided long line pep8 errors when putting run.py through the validator.
-I realized during the creation of the validation of the input options that there was case sensitivity which was solved by adding .lower() after the input to convert the input to lowercase.
+I realized during the creation of the validation of the input options that there was case sensitivity which was solved by adding .lower() after the input to convert the input to lowercase before checking if the input was valid.

 **Colorama**